Harem (genre)

 Harem (ハーレムもの, hāremumono) is a genre of light novels, manga, anime, and video games focusing on a main character surrounded by multiple potential romantic or sexual partners.
+The term "harem" derives from the historical harem, a secluded part of a household reserved for women, and refers by analogy to a man associated with multiple women.
 Originating in Japan in the 1970s, its popularity increased during the late 1980s and 1990s with the advent of dating simulator games.

-The genre often features a protagonist who's surrounded by three or more suitors, love interests and/or sexual partners.
+The genre often features a protagonist who is surrounded by three or more suitors, love interests and/or sexual partners.
 Harem works are frequently comedies that rely on self-insert protagonists which allow projection for the viewer, often accompanied with an ensemble cast of supporting characters.

-A story featuring a heterosexual male or homosexual female protagonist paired with an all-female/yuri harem is informally referred to as a female harem or seraglios, while a heterosexual female or gay male protagonist paired with an all-male harem series is informally referred to as a male harem, reverse harem, or gyaku hāremu (逆ハーレム).
+A story featuring a heterosexual male or homosexual female protagonist paired with an all-female harem is informally referred to as a female harem or seraglios, while a heterosexual female or homosexual male protagonist paired with an all-male harem is informally referred to as a male harem, reverse harem, or gyaku hāremu (逆ハーレム).

 Although originating in Japan, the genre later inspired variants in Western media.